 California(CA) Super Lotto Prizes and Odds

-California Super Lotto drawings are held 2 times a week every Wednesday and Saturday at 7:45 PM Pacific Time.
-California Super Lotto uses a 5/47+1/27 system from which winning numbers are chosen.
-The odds of winning any prizes is about 1 to 23.
-The odds of winning California Super Lotto jackpot are about 1 in 45 million.
-The minimum California Super Lotto advertised jackpot is $7 million.
-If nobody wins the grand prize, the first prize pool money will be added to the next jackpot.
+California Super Lotto drawings are held 2 times a week every Wednesday and Saturday night at 7:45 PM Pacific Time.
+To play, pick five numbers from a set of 47 and a Mega ball number from a separate set of 1 to 27.
+The chances of winning is about 1 to 23.
+The chances of winning California Super Lotto jackpot are about 1 in 45 million.
+The minimum California Super Lotto grand prize is $7 million.
+If no one wins the first prize, the top prize pool fund will be carried over to the next jackpot.

 Click here for detailed information of California Super Lotto payout and news.

 California Super Lotto Plus is a game pretty much like Mega Millions and it is played only in the state of California.
 It was launched in 1986 by the California State Lottery under the name California Super Lotto and was an immense success right from the beginning.
 The game has been played in its current form and under its present name since 2000.